Statistical Benchmarking of Optimization Methods for Variational Quantum Eigensolver under Quantum Noise: Methodology

 \section{Methodology}

 This section presents the computational setup and methodological framework used in this study.
-The molecular system, the \gls{sa-oo-vqe} formulation, the tested optimization algorithms, and the noise and estimator configurations used to assess their performance are described here.
+The \gls{sa-oo-vqe} formulation, the tested optimization algorithms, and the noise and estimator configurations used to assess their performance are described here.